usama-365/hackipy/README.md

 > -h,--help        : Show help (Somewhat similar to this)

 #### 4) packet_sniffer.py
-Sniffs the packets on the provided interface (Default if not provided).
-Extracts **DNS requests** (Helps in sniffing some URL's victim is visiting), **URL's being visited** (HTTP only, URL's of sites, images, videos and other HTTP content) and **Usernames and Passowrds** (Transmitted through HTTP).
-Usually used after you become MITM by arp_spoofer.py to sniff packets that are being forwarded but can also sniff packets coming or going to your machine through the network interface.
+Sniffs the packets on the provided interface (Selects default interface if not provided).
+Extracts **DNS requests** (Helps in sniffing some URL's victim is visiting), **URL's being visited** (in HTTP requests, includes URL's of sites, images, videos and other HTTP content) and **Usernames and Passowrds** (Transmitted through HTTP).
+Usually used after you become MITM by arp_spoofer.py to sniff packets that are being forwarded through your machine.
+It can also sniff packets of your machine that are being transferred through the selected network interface.
 ```bash
 ./packet_sniffer.py [arguments]
 ```